The story.

 After nearly thirty years of fighting to be heard, we are finally standing on the edge of something new — something that feels like hope.

-We took the biggest step yet: a motion for an evidentiary hearing was officially filed — and the court granted it.
+We took the biggest step yet.
+A motion for an evidentiary hearing was officially filed — and THE COURT GRANTED IT.